by Keith A. Richardson

 JOBS IN JAPAN: failure turns to success

-Not only do I acquire a job at IAY, hired by someone whose English is amazingly good (turns out to be a Japanese Canadian from Edmonton) I am so bad at my first two assignments—to be the English-speaking voice in a kindergarten class and later to “teach” dull, disinterested junior high children most of whom attend only because of parental pressure— that I am soon dispatched to the 8th floor where I will teach adults, either one-on-one or in groups of two to five.
+Not only do I acquire a job at IAY, hired by someone whose English is amazingly good (turns out to be a Japanese-Canadian from Edmonton), I am so pathetic at my first two assignments—to be the English-speaking voice in a kindergarten class and later to “teach” dull, disinterested junior high children most of whom attend only because of parental pressure— that I am soon dispatched to the 8th floor where I will teach adults, either one-on-one or in groups of two to five.
 Fascinating clients that include architects, doctors, computer programmers, bankers, small business owners, travel agents, bored housewives, and a hotel president who shows me that in Japan it is possible to find successful men as iconoclastic as I!

 Tsuiki-san, owner of the language school, Suzuki-san, head of the translation department, and I all share the same birth year—but by two months I am the youngest, so there is no problem with age hierarchy!
 How lucky is this?
 Turns out that Mrs. Suzuki, who enjoys a reputation as bit of a slave driver, has been singularly unimpressed by most of the foreign staff previously assigned to her service.
 She and I, however, get along well, and I come to love my time with the team on the upper deck.

 Through the translation section, I am contracted to write and to narrate English voiceover for government films for international trade and travel shows.
 Later, appointed Curriculum Coordinator for the upper floor, I gain insight into corporate meetings and the perils of imbibing sake with the boss.
 I figure it out—pretend to sip, but don’t; my younger buddy, Guy, however, succumbs to total wastage and makes a few comments he rues when the vapours wear off.